zx80/flask-simple-auth/DOCUMENTATION.md

 - rename ANY/ALL/NONE so something more intuitive!
 - checks: mypy vs pyright vs pyanalyze?  mypy is way too slow!
 - clear cache per type? entry??
+- how to add a timeout?
+- how to ensure that shared/pooled resources are returned even on errors? is an `after_request` hook enough?